marksands/Comet.js/readme.md

 Facebox
 -------

 Grab a copy of defunkt's [facebox](http://github.com/defunkt/facebox) and make sure you include it in your app.
+Comet won't work without it!

 Script
 ------